-- Daily periods of prayer and praise and weekly chapel services are included in the curriculum to provide opportunities for students and staff to respond to God's gift of forgiveness in Jesus Christ.
-Special offering projects provide opportunities for students to support missionary work at home and in distant places. - Forest Hills 6th graders go to outdoor school in the spring of the year.
-The program is staffed with qualified ESD personnel and students learn about natural resources and their interrelationship with humans. - Reading is encouraged through weekly trips to the school library, book reports, quiet reading times, notable reader programs and other means.
+• Daily periods of prayer and praise and weekly chapel services are included in the curriculum to provide opportunities for students and staff to respond to God's gift of forgiveness in Jesus

+Christ.
+Special offering projects provide opportunities for students to support missionary work at home and in distant places.

+- Forest Hills 6th graders go to outdoor school in the spring of the year.
+The program is staffed with qualified ESD personnel and students learn about natural resources and their interrelationship with humans.
+Families are charged an additional fee above the activity fee for their child to attend outdoor school to help cover the cost. - Reading is encouraged through weekly trips to the school library, book reports, quiet reading times, notable reader programs and other means.
 Various computer skills are taught throughout each grade level.

+Discipline Policies

-Discipline Policies If it is possible, as far as depends on you, live at peace with everyone.
+If it is possible, as far as depends on you, live at peace with everyone.
 Romans 12:18